McIlvaine buffer

 McIlvaine buffer is a buffer solution composed of citric acid and disodium hydrogen phosphate, also known as citrate-phosphate buffer.
 It was introduced in 1921 by the United States agronomist Theodore Clinton McIlvaine (1875–1959) from West Virginia University, and it can be prepared in pH 2.2 to 8 by mixing two stock solutions.

 Applications

 McIlvaine buffer can be used to prepare a water-soluble mounting medium when mixed 1:1 with glycerol.

 Contents

 Preparation of McIlvaine buffer requires disodium phosphate and citric acid.
-One liter of 0.2M stock solution of disodium hydroxyphosphate can be prepared by dissolving 28.38g of disodium phosphate in water, and adding a quantity of water sufficient to make one liter.
+One liter of 0.2M stock solution of disodium hydrogen phosphate can be prepared by dissolving 28.38g of disodium phosphate in water, and adding a quantity of water sufficient to make one liter.
 One liter of 0.1M stock solution of citric acid can be prepared by dissolving 19.21g of citric acid in water, and adding a quantity of water sufficient to make one liter.
 From these stock solutions, McIlvaine buffer can be prepared in accordance with the following table: